…and How to Paint Quicker

-But often this approach is an illusion, an artist myth.
+But often, this approach is an illusion, an artist myth.

-To get professional results you need a professional approach.
+To get professional results, you need a professional approach.

 Let’s enter the world of colour strings…

-What are colour strings?
+What are the colour strings?

 When painting, you can either mix your colours as you need them using the raw pigment colour straight from the tube or premix your most useful tones.